mconcas/plancton-container/README.md

 It is based on `alpine` Linux.
 It uses a forwarded Docker socket exposed in `/var/run/docker.sock`.

+The `entrypoint.sh` script periodically downolads configuration pointed in `URL` and puts it in `CONFDIR`.
-It runs in foreground mode inside the container.
+It runs in foreground mode inside the container afterwards.

 ## Build
 ```